 NOW FREE SHIPPING!

 Hey, mamas!
 Did you know August is National Breastfeeding Month?
 For such a great cause, we've created a campaign all about spreading the word that breastfeeding doesn't suck!

 Mark your calendar.
-August 15 is now officially Public Display of Breastfeeding (PDB) day!
-If you're shy, you're going to have to leave some of your modesty at home, because we want you to (you guessed it) nurse your baby out in the open.
+The Boob-olution starts on August 1st.
+If you're shy, you're going to have to leave some of your modesty at home, because we want you to nurse your baby out in the open on that day.
 Let everyone see that you're proud to be a breastfeeding mama!
 Moms everywhere will be doing it!